bozsahin/ling488-bogazici/projects/p1-control/README.md

 - load the grammar p1.g, and analyze the examples in p1.examples

 - You will see that there is more than one analyses for every example.
-This is becuase of what are called distactors in modeling.
+This is because of what are called 'distractors' in modeling.
 We don't know that they are wrong until we train the grammar, which we will do in later projects.

 PART II